nlfiedler/multi_tag_picker/README.md

 # Multi-Tag Picker

-Flutter library that combines the text field from `flutter_typeahead` with a row of input chips, allowing the user to select from a list of suggestions, as well as creating new values.
+Flutter library that combines the text field from `flutter_typeahead` with a row of chips, allowing the user to select from a list of suggestions, as well as creating new values.
 Similar to `choose_input_chips` except that this widget provides the ability to create new values.

 ## Usage